Los Angeles Kings Logo

 Over half a century, the Los Angeles Kings logo has undergone significant changes, although designers tried to adhere to the classic concept.
 They retained the quadrangular shield with a sharp base and crown, albeit in a modernized form.
 They also considered the arrangement of elements: the inscription is traditionally located in the upper part, and the symbol of royal power occupies the lower half of the emblem.

 In the modern version of the logo, only the abbreviation “LA” remains from the phrase “Los Angeles Kings.”
-It is written in an unusual font, which was introduced as early as the 1998-1999 season, making it noticeable and self-sufficient.
+It is written in an unusual font and was introduced as early as the 1998-1999 season, making it noticeable and self-sufficient.
 The letters feature an original design: the absence of serifs is compensated for by pointed and flared edges.

 Los Angeles Kings Symbol